Krenbot/social-network-api/README.md

 My challenge was to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 I used Express.js for routing, a MongoDB database, and the Mongoose ODM.

-No seed data is provided, so I needed to create my own data using Insomnia after I created my API.
+No seed data is provided, so I needed to create my own data using Postman after I created my API.

 ## Table of Contents
   1) [Technologies](#technologies-used)